Welcome to Columbiana County's Unique

 6. There is a new temporary entrance and temporary exit.
 Watch for the signs.

 8. Admission is free.
 Donations are greatly appreciated.

 9. Check Facebook and our web page each week.
-Our open days depend on the number of volunteers we have.

 The Wildlife Education Center does NOT take in live animals and we do NOT rehabilitate injured or orphaned animals.